solidcoredata/scd/README.md

    but only as a side effect.
  * Don't try to change how development is done.
 Use git, standard SQL, allow the use standard UI libraries and components.
- * Do not try to control everything.
+ * Don't try to control everything.
 Assume each application will have some custom controls and screens.
 Assume application may need to provide different backend servers or wrap an existing authentication or reporting server.
- * Do not assume as specific runtime environment.
-Have a way to run under Windows IIS as well as Linux k8s.

 ## Project Roadmap